Aerobic methane production: In aquatic environments

 Supersaturation of methane in oxygenated, near-surface water in oceans, lakes and rivers is a phenomenon which has been widely observed, but which is still poorly understood.
-Methane is often 10–75% supersaturated in the oxygenated surface mixed layer of oceans, and up to 1000% in lakes causing aquatic envirionments to contribute methane to the atmosphere.
+Methane is often 10–75% supersaturated in the oxygenated surface mixed layer of oceans, and up to 1000% in lakes causing aquatic environments to contribute methane to the atmosphere.

 Several sources and mechanisms have been identified for the production of methane in aquatic environments.
 One such source is the degradation of dissolved water column methylphosphonate.
 The importance of the degradation of methylphosphonate in the production of CH4 in the ocean is likely variable and may be related to the availability of Fe, N, and P in the water column and to the presence and nature of the enzymatic machinery that processes the methylphosphonates.

 A second source which appears not to depend on any substrate is the emission of methane by phytoplankton (algae and cyanobacteria) during the process of photosynthesis.

 The presence of algae and cyanobacteria in all illuminated aquatic environments on Earth likely makes this process a significant contributor to aquatic methane emissions.
 In the last decades we have been witnessing an increase in cyanobacterial and algal blooms as a result of anthropogenic pollution and global warming.

 Since Atmospheric methane is a very potent greenhouse gas, a feedback loop was hypothesized in which algae and cyanobacteria produced methane, enhance warming, and subsequently enhance blooms.

 Dimethylsulfoniopropionate (DMSP) is a common compound in marine environments used by algae as an osmoprotectant.
 Several studies have revealed that the degradation of DMSP by bacteria results in the release of methane.

 Methylamines are a known source of methane from anoxic environments.
 In 2018, Bizic et al. published results showing that degradation of methylamines result in methane emissions also under oxic conditions.
 The mechanism responsible for this process was later identified by Wang et al. and was attributed to a single, very common gene.

 Several other mechanisms have been since then recognized.
 In 2022, Perez-Coronel & Beman analyzed methane production in fresh water and found an association with "(bacterio)chlorophyll metabolism and photosynthesis, Keppler and colleagues identified a mechanism through which reactive oxygen species result in the production of methane by potentially organism utilizing oxygen.